fire-beast/StockApp/README.md

 # Super Over Cricket

 Welcome to the **Super Over Cricket**!
-This web application allows users to engage in a thrilling cricket simulation game against the computer.
+This web application allows users to engage in a cricket simulation game against the computer.
+It is similar to hand cricket game which we play with friends.
 Built with a simple tech stack, this game aims to provide an entertaining experience for cricket fans.

 ## Table of Contents
 - [Features](#features)